OCR-D/ocrd_all/README.md

 # OCR-D/ocrd_all

 This is a project which gets the source of all OCR-D modules.
-It also includes a Makefile for their installation into a virtual environment (venv).
+It also includes a Makefile for their installation into a virtual environment (venv) or Docker container.
 (A venv is a local user directory with shell scripts to load/unload itself in the current shell environment via PATH and PYTHONHOME.)